 Central Otago is New Zealand’s fastest growing wine region and also it's most scenic.
 Take the time to explore these incredible vineyards set in small micro-climates in a landscape dominated by high snow-capped mountains, and tussock clad slopes.

-In the city treat yourself to some boutique shopping and be sure to experience the excellent local food and wine.
+In Queenstown treat yourself to some boutique shopping and be sure to experience the excellent local food and wine.
 A popular holiday spot at any time of the year, Central Otago is renowned for its four distinctive seasons.
 Winter brings crisp, blue-sky days, spring retains the snow but blooms into longer, warmer days, summer offers sunshine and long twilights, and autumn a burst of brilliant red and gold.

 One of the most picturesque settlements in New Zealand, Arrowtown sits alongside the gold-bearing Arrow River.
 The town was established in 1862, during the height of the Otago gold rush.
 The settlement grew quickly as pioneers constructed cottages, shops, hotels and churches, more than 60 of which can still be seen today.
 A special highlight is a Chinese settlement at the edge of the river.
 Built by Chinese miners from 1868, this area of restored shelters and buildings paints a picture of earlier times.